 There’s one more word that will power up — and personalize — your message: “you.”

-A cost-free way to boost donations is to use the word “you” and appeal directly to your potential donors.
+A cost-free way to boost donations is to use the word “you” and speak directly to your potential donors.

 Let’s see this in action.
 Which of the following messages would motivate you to keep reading?

 - “Dear Sir or Madam: Our team is working tirelessly to solve the problem of hunger in America.
 We need an average of $50 per donor to serve our beneficiaries each year.
 Will you help us?”

 - “Samantha, you’re the solution to the problem of hunger in America.
 Your donation of $50 would feed 100 people for the next year.
 Will you help us?”

 The first message is well-meaning but impersonal.
 It puts the spotlight on the group asking for help rather than the person they’re asking, making the donor feel invisible.

 Personalize requests by using your donors’ names.
 If you don’t have access to names, don’t worry.
 Instead, think of a relevant nickname for your donor base.
 For instance, the Red Cross calls its supporters “Champions.”

 Another way to add a personal touch?
 Create individual donation pages for each member of your team to customize.